robinlamb/WhereAmI/README.md

 This is the localization assignment from my Udacity Robotics course.
 In this assignment, I learned how to use the AMCL and MoveBase packages to localize a simulated robot with a map, and how to adjust the parameters of the AMCL package to get better localization results.

-Here are some screenshots of the robot localizing itself:
+Here are some screenshots of the RViz visualization of the robot localizing itself:

 ![Robot localization](https://github.com/robinlamb/WhereAmI/blob/master/images/localization1.png?raw=true)